roadrunner-server/docs/app-server/systemd.md

 ## `sd_notify` protocol

-Roadrunner supports [sd_notify](https://man.archlinux.org/man/sd_notify.3.en) protocol.
+RoadRunner supports the [sd_notify](https://man.archlinux.org/man/sd_notify.3.en) protocol.
 You can use it to notify systemd about the readiness of your application.
-Don't forget to add `Type=notify` directive to the `Service` section, Roadrunner will automatically detect systemd and send the notification.
-The only one option which might be configured is watchdog timeout.
-By default, it's turned off.
-You can enable it by setting the following option in your `.rr.yaml` config:
+Don't forget to add the `Type=notify` directive to the `Service` section; RoadRunner will automatically detect systemd and send the notification.
+The only option that can be configured is the watchdog timeout.
+By default, it is turned off.
+You can enable it by setting the following option in your `.rr.yaml` configuration file:

 {% code title=".rr.yaml" %}